jcs-elpa/buffer-wrap/README.md

 # buffer-wrap
 > Wrap the beginning and the end of buffer.

-This package is use for buffer that you need to wrap the buffer.
+This package is use for buffer that you want to wrap the buffer.
+For example, `buffer-menu`, `package-list`, `neotree`, etc.

 ## Usage